Akira-221/MyFirstProject/README.md

 # MyFirstProject
-This is my first project
+This is my first project here.
-print('Hello world!')